marissap/notesbymaris/content/react/index.md

     )
 }
 ```

-  - a class component with a funcitional component inside
+An example of a class component with a simple component inside:
 ```javascript
 class ClassHeader extends Component {
     render() {